 When ripping on a radial arm saw, always hold the workpiece securely against the rear fence throughout the entire length of the cut.
 Featherboards can be a big help with this task.
 Additionally, always use a push stick to guide the board through the rip cut.
 This push stick should be longer than the diameter of the saw blade to keep your fingers safely away from the blade.

 When ripping, be aware that the workpiece can kick back at any time.
-The anti-kickback device is designed to help, but to be safe, avoid standing in line behind the workpiece when making the cut.
+The anti-kickback device is designed to help, but, to be safe, avoid standing in line behind the workpiece when making the cut.
 Instead, stand slightly to one side of the workpiece (which side depends on whether you're right-handed or left-handed).
-Standing directly behind the workpiece when ripping (and relying solely on the safety features, such as the anti-kickback pawls) is a potential recipe for a projectile injury.
-Standing to the side will allow any workpiece that gets kicked back to fly safely past your torso.
+If you are standing directly behind the workpiece when ripping (and relying solely on the safety features, such as the anti-kickback pawls), there is a potential for projectile injury.
+Standing to the side will allow any workpiece that gets kicked back to fly safely past you.

 - When cutting long workpieces, be certain that the end of the piece opposite the side being cut is properly supported at the same height as the radial arm saw's table.